MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 - `Install-ID`: string that can be any GUID used to keep track of counts.

 Log properties:
-- `type`: required string with log type - "appleError" for Apple crashes, "managedError" for other crashes, "handledError" for errors and "errorAttachment" for error attachments.
+- `type`: required string with log type - "appleError" for Apple crashes, "managedError" for other crashes, "handledError" for errors, and "errorAttachment" for error attachments.
 - `timestamp`: optional string with log timestamp date-time e.g "2017-03-13T18:05:42Z".
 - `appLaunchTimestamp`: optional string that specifies timestamp date-time when the app was launched e.g."2017-03-13T18:05:42Z".
 - `device`: required object with device characteristics